 - Apple Cider or Apple Juice.
 Here’s one of the magic secrets to a Panera squash soup copycat!
 The original Panera recipe uses apple juice concentrate, but I’ve found that apple cider or a good-quality apple juice gets me that same delicious flavor.
 It adds a balance to the savory and sweet flavors in this soup that really hits the spot!

 - Vegetable Broth.
-Then, you’ll use some good-quality vegetable broth to carry the flavors.
+Then, you’ll use some good-quality vegetable broth or vegetable stock to carry the flavors.
 I really love and recommend Imagine brand vegetable broth.
 The flavor is exceptional.
 (Not sponsored!)

 - Coconut Milk (or Milk).
-One difference here is that we’ve used coconut milk instead of cream in our recipe.
+One difference in our copycat version is that we’ve used coconut milk instead of cream in our recipe.
 You can absolutely use milk or cream if those work with your dietary needs.
-(If you’re dairy-free and using coconut milk, just know it will NOT make your soup taste coconut-y.)
+(If you’re dairy-free and using coconut milk, just know it will NOT make your creamy soup taste coconut-y.)

 Make It a Meal!
 Here Are Some Of Our Favorite Sides To Serve With Autumn Squash Soup:

 - Sandwiches.
 Or, serve grilled sandwiches or set out sandwich fixings and let everyone build a sandwich to go with their soup.
-Another big hit with my kids.
+Another big hit with my whole family.
 (Plus, soup + a sandwich is a classic!)

 - Side Salads.
 A yummy salad is a great pairing next to autumn squash soup.
 Go small with a simple side salad or serve your soup as a side to a more substantial main dish salad, like our Wild Rice Kale Salad, Fall Chopped Salad, or Pear and Pomegranate Salad.